Kayaba-Attribution/smart-portfolio-v2/README.md

 ## Authentication Flow

 1. New users can create an account by choosing a username and registering with a passkey
+2. The passkey is created with a friendly name that combines the username and app name (e.g., "username - SmartPortfolio")
-2. Returning users sign in with their username and previously registered passkey
+3. Returning users sign in with their username and previously registered passkey
+4. The wallet address serves as the unique identifier in the database, while the username is used for display purposes
-3. No automatic login - users must explicitly sign in each time they visit the app
+5. No automatic login - users must explicitly sign in each time they visit the app
-4. The app validates the existence of passkeys during initialization to properly display login/register screens
+6. The app validates the existence of passkeys during initialization to properly display login/register screens
-5. If passkeys are deleted from the device, the app will automatically detect this and show the registration screen
+7. If passkeys are deleted from the device, the app will automatically detect this and show the registration screen

 ## Passkey Validation